nsm4421/playground/README.md

     references accounts (id) on update cascade on delete cascade ) tablespace pg_default;

-alter table public.registration enable row level security;
+alter table public.registrations enable row level security;

-create policy "enable to select for all authenticated" on registration for select to authenticated using (true);
+create policy "enable to select for all authenticated" on registrations for select to authenticated using (true);

 create policy "enable insert only own data" on registration for insert to authenticated with check (auth.uid()=created_by);

-create policy "enable update only own data" on registration for update to authenticated with check (auth.uid()=manager_id);
+create policy "enable update only own data" on registrations for update to authenticated with check (auth.uid()=manager_id);

-create policy "enable delete only own data" on registration for delete to authenticated using ((auth.uid()=proposer_id) or (auth.uid()=manager_id));
+create policy "enable delete only own data" on registrations for delete to authenticated using ((auth.uid()=proposer_id) or (auth.uid()=manager_id));
 ```